 INSTRUCTIONS HOW TO MAKE POTATO BREAD

-Step 1: In a large saucepan, boil the potatoes until fork tender.
-Drain and either mash the potatoes in a large bowl with a potato ricer or potato masher or add the hot potatoes to a stand mixer and mix well with the butter.
+Step 1: In a large pot, boil the potatoes until fork-tender.
+Drain the liquid and either mash the potatoes in a large bowl with a potato ricer or potato masher, or add the hot potatoes to a stand mixer and mix well with the butter.
 Alternatively, use 1 cup of leftover mashed potatoes. *

-Step 2: Add buttermilk, 2 beaten eggs, sugar, salt, and yeast and mix well.
+Step 2: Add buttermilk, 2 beaten eggs, sugar, salt, and yeast, and mix the dough ingredients well.

-Step 3: Gradually stir in the bread flour in the bowl of a stand mixer until the dough is moist but not sticky.
+Step 3: In the bowl of a stand mixer, gradually stir in the bread flour until the dough is moist but not sticky.
 Knead with a dough hook on low to medium speed.
 Transfer to an oiled bowl, and cover with plastic wrap.
-Let the dough rise at room temperature until it is doubled in volume.
+Let the dough rise at room temperature until it doubles in volume.
+If you don’t have a warm spot, use the oven with the light on.

 Step 5: Preheat oven to 375F.
-Brush the top of the loaves with the single beaten egg and bake the loaves until they are golden brown, about 40-45 minutes.
-Allow to cool on a wire rack for at least 30 minutes before serving.
+Brush the top of the loaves with the single beaten egg and bake the loaves until they are a deep golden brown, about 40-45 minutes.
+Allow to cool on a wire rack for at least 30 minutes before slicing and serving.

 *Note: Yeast wants a warm environment.
 If you’re making fresh hot potatoes for this recipe, add the ingredients in the order listed (the butter, buttermilk, and eggs will help cool the hot potatoes, so they do not kill the yeast).
 If you are using leftover mashed potatoes, warm the potatoes or the buttermilk first so that your mixture will be warm enough to activate the yeast.